 - Employer tax credits will automatically be calculated.

 - If you are a Full Service Payroll customer, there is nothing you will need to do to claim the tax credit.
 The money that is paid to employees under these hour types will automatically be applied to the taxes owed on your quarterly Form 941.

 - For more details, see our help article How to Claim Payroll Tax Credit for COVID-19 Paid Leave.

-- COVID ⅔ Sick: There is a cap of 80 hours (2 weeks) per employee.
+- COVID ⅔ Sick: There is a cap of 80 hours (2 weeks) per full time employee.
 NOTE: You may only pay employees a maximum of 80 hours between COVID 100 Sick and COVID 2/3 Sick.
-We will be adding more functionality soon to track maximums.

-- COVID Family Leave: There is a cap of 400 hours (10 weeks) per employee.
+- COVID Family Leave: There is a cap of 480 hours (12 weeks) per full time employee.

 - Time Cards: If you use Patriot’s Time & Attendance software, these hour types are set up to appear on time cards.